 While neck posture is poorly associated with neck pain, some studies indicate other factors that are more likely to cause neck pain rather than structure alone.

-A large Australian study in 2016, led by Dr. Karen Richards from Curtin University, found that the slump sitting posture among more than 1,100 17-year-olds, are influenced by:
+A 2016 Australian study, led by Dr. Karen Richards from Curtin University, found that the slump sitting posture among more than 1,100 17-year-olds, are influenced by:

-Rather than lumping all the subjects into one group, they divided the subjects into four clusters:
+Rather than lumping all the subjects into one group, Richards et al. divided the subjects into four clusters:

-1. Cluster 1 (“upright”): has the least neck flexion, head protraction, and thoracic kyphosis;
+- Cluster 1 (“upright”): Has the least neck flexion, head protraction, and thoracic kyphosis

-2. Cluster 2 (“intermediate”): same as Cluster 1 but with only slightly more thoracic kyphosis;
+- Cluster 2 (“intermediate”): Same as Cluster 1 but with only slightly more thoracic kyphosis

-3. Cluster 3 (slumped thorax/forward head): has the highest amount of thoracic kyphosis and forward head posture;
+- Cluster 3 (slumped thorax/forward head): Has the highest amount of thoracic kyphosis and forward head posture

-4. Cluster 4 (straight thorax/forward head): same as Cluster 1 but with forward head posture.
+- Cluster 4 (straight thorax/forward head): Same as Cluster 1 but with forward head posture.

-Cluster 3, however, had “higher odds of depressive symptoms.”
-Cluster 1’s usage of the computer and smartphone was not much different than the other clusters, but this group is more physically active which may contribute to a more upright posture.
+While the researchers hardly found any differences between neck and upper back posture with pain, they found Cluster 3 “higher odds of depressive symptoms.”
+Cluster 1’s usage of the computer and smartphone was not much different than the other clusters, but it is more physically active which may contribute to a more upright posture.

-“The current results do not support the commonly held clinical and societal belief that [neck pain] is related to spinal posture,” the authors wrote.
+“The current results do not support the commonly held clinical and societal belief that [neck pain] is related to spinal posture,” Richards et al. wrote.
 This is consistent with the findings from previous systematic reviews that found a weak relationship between neck pain and posture.

 “This suggests that [neck pain] is associated with changes in pain regulatory mechanisms rather than biomechanics,” Richards et al. wrote.
 “This supports calls to consider and manage [neck pain] from a broader biopsychosocial perspective.”